Analysis | Trump’s campaign sent nearly as many emails in the three weeks after the election as the three weeks before

 This year, though, there’s been an exception to this happy pattern.
 The days after the Nov.
 3 election have been far from quiet, with President Trump’s campaign refusing to end as surely as the candidate himself has refused to acknowledge how it ended.
-There’s been no aftermath for the campaign, since the campaign doesn’t consider the election concluded.
-It, following Trump’s lead, insists that there is still a fight to be fought, so it’s still making the same sorts of appeals as it did before Nov.
+There has been no aftermath for the campaign, since the campaign doesn’t consider the election concluded.
+It, following Trump’s lead, insists that there is still a fight to be fought, so it’s still making the same sorts of appeals that it did before Nov.
 3.

 The purported senders of those messages changed subtly during those two periods.